Beijing Capital International Airport Company Limited

-Beijing Capital International Airport Company Limited (BCIA), majority owned by Capital Airport Holding, is engaged in the ownership and operation of the Beijing Capital International Airport in Beijing, China and the provision of related services.
+Beijing Capital International Airport Company Limited (BCIA), majority owned by Capital Airport Holding, is engaged in the ownership and operation of the Beijing Capital International Airport in Beijing, China, and the provision of related services.

 Facilities

 The company provides aircraft and passenger facilities, ground support services and fire-fighting services for airlines.
 It is also in charge of franchising ground handling agent services, in-flight catering services, retail shop operations, food and beverage businesses, and leasing of advertising spaces inside and outside the terminals.

 History

 The company's H shares was listed on the Hong Kong Stock Exchange on 1 February 2000.
-It plans to issue A shares on the Shanghai Stock Exchange in near future.
+It plans to issue A shares on the Shanghai Stock Exchange in the near future.

 Li Peiying, a former head official of the company from 1995 to 2003, was found guilty in February 2009 of accepting $4 million in bribes and stealing a further $12 million in public funds.
 Li was executed on August 7, 2009 in Jinan after the Supreme People's Court upheld a lower court's rejection of his appeal.

-Due to capacity constraints, BCIA is involved in feasibility studies for a second major airport to the south of Beijing.
-China's National Development and Reform Commission (NDRC), the Civil Aviation Administration of China (CAAC), and the Beijing municipal government are also involved in the feasibility studies.
-This second airport is expected to be built in Daxing.
-Construction of the second Beijing airport begun in 2014, and was completed on 30 June 2019, followed by the official opening on 26 September 2019.
+Due to capacity constraints, BCIA was involved in feasibility studies for a second major airport to the south of Beijing.
+China's National Development and Reform Commission (NDRC), the Civil Aviation Administration of China (CAAC), and the Beijing municipal government were also involved in the feasibility studies.
+Construction of the second Beijing airport, Beijing Daxing International Airport, took place from 2014 to June 2019, and was officially opened on 26 September 2019.